macdonst/push-workshop/module5.md

    > Strictly speaking the call to `finish` is only required on iOS.
 It is a no-op on other platforms.
 The reason we need to do this on iOS is the OS only provides you with 30 seconds of background processing and we need to tell the OS we are done.
 Failure to do this may cause the OS to kill your app for mis-behaving.

+6. Run the app using the PhoneGap CLI:

+           $ phonegap run ios
+           $ phonegap run ios --device
+           $ phonegap run android
+           $ phonegap run android --device

-6. Now we'll need to modify our push scripts to inform the device we want to do some background processing.
+7. Now we'll need to modify our push scripts to inform the device we want to do some background processing.

    - **For Android**
      1. Open **server/gcmService.js**